-PVC piping applications are everywhere, though you may not see them or think about them.
 When you turn on the tap, safe PVC pipes make sure you have clean water for drinking, cooking, bathing and other routines in your daily life.
 And when you are done with the water, durable PVC pipes make sure the waste water is transported to the treatment plant.
-Learn more about the benefits of PVC plastic pipes, PVC piping categories, and the many different PVC piping applications.
+Learn more about the benefits of PVC plastic pipes and the different PVC piping categories.
 Or get technical insights, access Plastic Pipes conference papers or browse our FAQ.

 Why use PVC pipes?